Important Information About Healthcare Cooperative

 All-in Annual Cost: Finally, add your annual monthly cost to the plan's MOOP to really see the plan's cost.
 If you are paying $500/mo., your monthly premium's annual cost is $6,000.
 Add a $6,500 MOOP and you All-In Annual Cost is $12,500 for one person.
 For your family the All-In cost would be $19,000.

 The Bottom-Line: You must be able to afford to pay both the monthly cost and the Max Out-of-Pocket cost.
 If you can't, you should not purchase that Healthcare Plan.
 You need to look to other options.

 What Our Members Say

 "I needed help paying my medical bills.
-HomePort introduced me to HomePort Healthcare Services.
+HomePort introduced me to Community Healthcare Cooperative.
 Now I have a community of people helping me pay my medical bills."